manticoresoftware/manticoresearch/manual/Searching/Pagination.md

 <!-- example general -->

-Manticore Search returns by default the top 20 matched documents in the result set.
+Manticore Search returns the top 20 matched documents in the result set by default.

 #### SQL
-For SQL the navigation over the result set can be done with `LIMIT` clause.
+In SQL, you can navigate through the result set using the `LIMIT` clause.

-`LIMIT` can accept one number as the size of the returned set using a zero offset or a pair of offset and size.
+`LIMIT` can accept either one number as the size of the returned set with a zero offset, or a pair of offset and size values.

 #### HTTP JSON
-If HTTP JSON is used, the nodes `offset` and `limit` can control the offset of the result set and the size of the returned set.
-Alternatively the pair `size` and `from` can be used instead.
+When using HTTP JSON, the nodes `offset` and `limit` control the offset of the result set and the size of the returned set.
+Alternatively, you can use the pair `size` and `from` instead.

 <!-- intro -->